 The tiny hunting lodge was initially transformed into a proper chateau by Louis XIII, who bought up the surrounding land to extend his park and gardens.
 However, it was Louis XIV, aka the Sun King who turned this into lavish country estate as a way to escape Paris and diminish the influential grip of the French nobility.
 He moved the court to Versailles, which forced the nobility to spend more time away from their homes, thereby lessening their ability to establish regional power that could challenge him.
 (Plus, partying nobles are less likely to revolt against you!)

 The first major construction was started in 1661 and took almost twenty years to complete.
 The expansive construction and intricate interior designs were expanded upon over subsequent decades (the gardens alone took over 40 years to complete!).

-To help you get the most out of your visit to the Palace of Versailles here are my top tips (and a fun video) to help you plan your visit:
+To help you get the most out of your visit to the Palace of Versailles, here’s a video of my experience in which I walk you through the rooms of the palace!

 Travel Tips for the Palace of Versailles

-- Get there early – Over 3 million people visit the palace every year (an average of 8,000 per day).
+- Get there early – Around 10 million people visit the palace every year (an average of over 27,000 people per day).
 Expect lots of tour buses and queues.
 These buses come early so you need to get there before them right when the palace opens.

 - Get there late – If you can’t get there early, get there at the end of the day when the crowds have died down and the tour groups have left.
 Just never go mid-day!

-- Avoid the weekends when the palace is too crowded to even enjoy.
+- Avoid the weekends – It’s so busy that the palace is too crowded to even enjoy.

-- Get a Paris Museum Pass – While it won’t let you skip the security line, it will give you priority access once you’re inside.
+- Buy a Paris Museum Pass – While it won’t let you skip the security line, it will give you priority access once you’re inside.

 There are three ways to get to the palace but the RER option is by far the easiest: